Jiawei-Wang98/high-frequency-fx-liquidity/README.md

 - `data_analysis.ipynb`: Summary statistics, PCA, liquidity analysis, and funding constraints.
 - `jump_risk.ipynb`: Jump detection, Ljung-Box test, and assessment of jumps' impact on liquidity.
 - `data_cleaning.ipynb`: Preprocessing and cleaning of raw tick data.
+- `FM1.pdf`:  The assignment document with detailed analysis based on the code
 - `/pic/`: Contains main figure outputs for the paper/project.
 - `/data/`: Includes the cleaned and processed datasets used in the analysis.